mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Totals Cr1956 4.99kg —

 UNIFIED SPACE

 INDUSTRIES PLANETSIDER

 The Planetsider is heavy for a weapon of its type, but the weight is mostly at the rear which helps bring the muzzle up quicky when needed.
-Despite its barrel length the Planetsider is short overall, and equally suited to fast- moving operations inside a starship or combat in the open.
+Despite its barrel length the Planetsider is short overall, and equally suited to fast-moving operations inside a starship or combat in the open.
 The optical sight is rarely used in magnification mode but provides fast target acquisition at moderate ranges.